AMYFYJ/Samwich-App/Notes.md

     - "7 days" lacks content
     - how to find out the expiration date for each item --> try to reduce user input

-- Swiping features & Tutorials
-- Need more food item pictures for ingredients in recipes